doublesymmetry/react-native-track-player/docs/docs/api/hooks.md

 ## `usePlaybackState`

 A hook which returns the up to date state of [`getPlaybackState()`](./functions/player.md#getplaybackstate).
-The hook will initially return `{ state: undefined }` while it is awaiting the initial state of the player.

 ```tsx
 import React, { useState } from 'react';